-Military strike against Iran would result in 'all-out war': foreign minister
+Military strike against Iran would result in "all-out war": foreign minister

-DUBAI (Reuters) - Any U.S. or Saudi military strike against Iran would result in “all-out war”, Iranian Foreign Minister Mohammed Javad Zarif said on Thursday.
+DUBAI (Reuters) - Any U.S. or Saudi military strike against Iran would bring “all-out war”, Tehran said on Thursday, keeping up a drumbeat of warnings to its adversaries after they accused the Islamic Republic of a strike on Saudi oil facilities.

 “I am making a very serious statement that we don’t want war; we don’t want to engage in a military confrontation ...
-But we won’t blink to defend our territory,” Zarif told CNN in an interview.
+But we won’t blink to defend our territory,” Iranian Foreign Minister Mohammed Javad Zarif told CNN in an interview.

 Asked what the consequence of an American or a Saudi military strike on Iran would be, Zarif said “an all=out war”.